aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

 ---
 ## Results

-After waiting for the complete execution of step functions work flow, we can see the results as below, this doesn't mean that this algorithm is better than the other in <strong>all circumstances.</strong> It just means that based on the hyperparameters configured for each algorithm and number of epochs performed, they resulted in that performance.
+After waiting for the complete execution of step functions work flow, we can see the results as below, this doesn't mean that this algorithm is better than the other in <strong>all circumstances.</strong> It just means that based on the hyperparameter set configured for each algorithm and number of epochs performed, they resulted in that performance.

 ![step functions results graph](./images/stepfunctions-graph-results.jpg)<br/><br/>